JoshuaKasingLee/slack-demo/README.md

 Pineapple Pty Ltd has sub-contracted two software firms:

 * Catdog Pty Ltd (two software developers, Sally and Bob, who will build the initial web-based GUI)
-* YourTeam Pty Ltd (a team of talented misfits completing COMP1531 in 20T3), who will build the backend python server and possibly assist in the GUI later in the project
+* YourTeam Pty Ltd , who will build the backend python server and possibly assist in the GUI later in the project

 In summary, UNSW contracts Pineapple Pty Ltd, who sub contracts: